logo

 Then you can edit the input file changing the values of NGsBlkXd and FxcGRLc variables, for instance to 400 or more RL.
 Now we can compare the result of our calculations.
 The experimental result [1] denotes a rather broad spectrum where we can recognize three peaks located at: 8.8 eV, 9.7eV, 10.7eV.
 If we plot the obtained outputs:

 The comparison with the experiment clearly shows that the agreement with the experiment is really poor.
-Most importantly, it shows that the results are rather unstable.
+Most importantly, it shows that the absorption intensity is really small (if you enlarge the energy range you would observe that the spectrum here is hundreds of time too small).
 Such instability is due to a numerical instability of the TDDFT Dyson equation, with ALDA kernel, when applied to low-dimensional electronic systems, and evaluated in reciprocal space.
 The instability is due to the presence of large regions with vanishing density, as in large super-cells.
 In a region of the pace with vanishing density we have that fxcHEG (n) diverges so that the evaluation of the term involving the fxc in the Dyson equation cannot be directly calculated in reciprocal space, because the f ALDA is not well defined.

 To overcome this problem yambo can solve the TDDFT equation within the ALDA in the basis of the e–h pairs, instead of the reciprocal space.